 Nelson La Rochelle has considerable experience of cost reduction in the public sector.

-We regularly work with NHS, local government and educational clients helping them to identify such reductions, and understand the regulations governing their procurement.
+We regularly work with NHS, local government and education clients helping them to identify such reductions, and understand the regulations governing their procurement.

 Clients have included the country’s largest NHS foundation trust, for which we negotiated a price reduction of almost £750,000 over three years, several district councils and many universities including Loughborough, Bath, Liverpool and Derby.